How to Remove a Stuck Drill Bit: Step-by-Step Fix

 - Center Punch for Starting: When starting a hole in metal or hard materials, using a center punch first helps guide the drill bit and reduces the chance of it slipping and binding.

 Adopting these simple practices will save you a lot of frustration in the long run and extend the life of your drill and its chuck.
+For more on choosing and caring for your tools, see our full woodworking tools guide.

 Table: Troubleshooting Common Chuck Issues